Johor Port

 Johor Port (Pelabuhan Johor) is a port in Pasir Gudang, Johor, Malaysia, built in 1977.
 It is an integrated multi-purpose port facility providing bulk cargo, container and general cargo services.
 It is the world's largest palm oil terminal and ranks third globally in terms of LME cargo volume.
+It is the second busiest port in Johor, after Port of Tanjung Pelepas, which is located in the western part of the state and is the 15th busiest container port in the world.

 History

 The Johor Port Authority was established in 1978, with the port being constructed the following year in 1979.
 The Johor Port Authority was incorporated in 1993, and in 1995 the port was privatized to Johor Port Berhad, which is now a wholly owned subsidiary of MMC Corporation Berhad.